 The registered User at the relevant DM Supply Point, once in possession of the report, would discuss with the relevant end Consumer at the DM Supply Point the information provided within the report relating to the actual consumption recorded compared to the registered SPOR.
 Where it is determined by the registered User after such discussion that the SPOR requires to be revised to reflect required actual consumption, the registered User will apply for a revised Supply Point Offtake Rate accordingly.
-If the registered User determines after such discussion with the end Consumer that it would not be appropriate to amend the SPOR in line with the information provided on the Transporter SPOR report or not to amend the SPOR in any event, then the User would be obliged to provide a suitable response specifying the reason or reasons to the Transporter why the SPOR would remain static.
+If would not be appropriate to amend the SPOR in line with the information provided on the Transporter SPOR report or not to amend the SPOR in any event, then the User would be obliged to provide a suitable response specifying the reason or reasons to the Transporter why the SPOR would remain static.